obdev/v-usb/Readme.txt

 Development's firmware-only USB driver for Atmel's(r) AVR(r) microcontrollers.
 For more information please visit http://www.obdev.at/vusb/.

+To avoid name confusion: This project was formerly known as AVR-USB.
+Due to a trademark issue, it was renamed to V-USB in April 2009.

 WHAT IS INCLUDED IN THIS PACKAGE?
 =================================